Graylog2/documentation/pages/upgrade/graylog-2.4.rst

 .. _upgrade-from-23-to-24:

-You can just upgrade from Graylog 2.3.x to Graylog 2.4.x without the need to change the configuration of your Graylog server.
+You can upgrade from Graylog 2.3.x to Graylog 2.4.x without the need to change the configuration of your Graylog server.

 More plugins shipped by default